mautic/mautic-typo3/README.md

 ## Documentation
 Documentation and a getting started guide can be found [here](https://docs.typo3.org/p/mautic/mautic-typo3/master/en-us/).

+## Known Issues
+### TYPO3 Form Builder
+Want to map to a field (e.g. "contact email") but can't find it?

+Currently, only 30 Mautic custom fields are offered in TYPO3's field mapping.

+-> You can use Mautic's field sorting as a workaround, thus control which fields are offered.

 ## Packaging for use in the Extension Manager
 Clone the repository and run the following in the extension root directory:
 ```